tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_02_lower_barrier.md

 ### Build a community to share knowledge

-Last but not least, we try to build a [community or practices](https://en.wikipedia.org/wiki/Community_of_practice) of data analysts and data stewards to share knowledge and best practices.
+Last but not least, we try to build a [community of practice](https://en.wikipedia.org/wiki/Community_of_practice) of data analysts and data stewards to share knowledge and best practices.
 We call it "Communauté des intendants de données" (Community of Data Stewards).
 This community is open to all data analysts and data stewards in the organization, regardless of their level of technical expertise.

-We organise regular meetings to discuss to share experiences, and help each other with the challenges we face.
+We organise regular meetings to share experiences and help each other with the challenges we face.
 This helps to create a culture of data literacy and encourages users to participate in the development of data pipelines.

 ## Conclusion

-In the series of articles, we have explored the implementation of a Data Platform based on Dagster for the Fédération Wallonie-Bruxelles (FWB).
+In this series of articles, we have explored the implementation of a Data Platform based on Dagster for the Fédération Wallonie-Bruxelles (FWB).
 We have discussed the architecture of our data platform, the automation of our data pipelines, and how we lower the technical barrier for our users and improve their data literacy.
 We enjoyed building this data platform and we hope that this series of articles will help you to build your own data platform with Open Source tools.

 We also hope that this series of articles will help you to understand the challenges of building a data platform in a polycephalous organization and how to overcome them.